khartinger/Raspberry-as-mqtt-broker/README.md

 # Raspberry-as-mqtt-broker
-How to make a mqtt broker on a raspberry pi
+How to make a mqtt broker on a raspberry pi.